zendiy-mgos/hcsr04/README.md

 ```js
 let duration myHCSR04.getEcho();
 ```
-Return echo duration in microseconds or `-1` on failure.
+Returns echo duration in microseconds or `-1` on failure.

 **Example** - Create and initialize an HC-SR04 sensor instance and print the computed echo's duration.
 ```js